Unhelpful helper programs

 Remove Oracle Java

-Remove Adobe Reader from your PC then replace it
+Most users may want to remove Adobe Reader from their PC then replace it

 There are a few excellent replacements for the Adobe Reader program that do not need to be constantly updated and are also not the primary targets of hackers that Adobe Reader has become.
 Of these, Sumatra PDF Reader and Foxit Reader are two of the acceptable replacements for Adobe Reader.

 Don't forget, if you simply have the need to view the occasional PDF you can simply let your internet browser (Google Chrome, Mozilla Firefox, Microsoft Edge, etc.) display it without the need for any specialized software.

 Be sure to uninstall Adobe Reader completely by using Programs and Features in the Control Panel (or Apps and Features in Windows 10) before installing any other PDF software.

 Of these two I favor Sumatra PDF reader because Foxit Reader's installer also wants to install unacceptable software on your PC if you don't decline it during the install process.
 Use Ninite to install Foxit Reader without problems.